-- (78) The Commission notes that to minimize the distortion of competition caused by the State aid, the banking license of the Bad Bank will be revoked by no later than the conclusion of the sale process of the Bridge Bank, at which time the Bad Bank will be orderly wound up under normal insolvency judicial proceedings? - (79) The Bad Bank will gradually reduce its balance sheet and off-balance sheet exposure total by at least 20% by 31 December 2014 and by additional 30% by 31 December 2015. - (80) The Bad Bank will not compete on the market or pursue any new activities.
-Its operations will be limited to continuing and completing activities pending for existing customers. - (81) Moreover, the Commission positively notes that in line with point 75 of the 2013 Banking Communication, the pricing policy of the Bad Bank will be designed to encourage customers to find more attractive alternative. - (82) The Commission considers that the distortions of competition stemming from the market presence of the Bad Bank during its orderly winding-down are limited. - (83) The Commission notes that to minimize the distortion of competition caused by the State aid, the Bridge Bank has been established for a limited for a period of two years.
-However, the objective is to sell the assets as soon as possible, and therefore the Bridge Bank may exist for a shorter period than two years. - (84) New activities will be allowed for the Bridge Bank but only to maximise its NPV and thus reduce the resolution costs according to the exception laid down in point 67 of the 2013 Banking Communication. - (85) However, the growth of loans will be restricted to limit distortions of competition as described in recital (42): the Bridge Bank will not lend amounts higher than the average of the last two years of the business being transferred to the Bridge Bank.
+- (78) The Commission notes that to minimize the distortion of competition caused by the State aid, the banking license of the Bad Bank will be revoked by no later than the conclusion of the sale process of the Bridge Bank, at which time the Bad Bank will be orderly wound up under normal insolvency judicial proceedings7. - (79) The Bad Bank will gradually reduce its balance sheet and off-balance sheet exposure total by at least [20-30]% by [...] and by additional [30-40]% by [...]. - (80) The Bad Bank will not compete on the market or pursue any new activities8.
+Its operations will be limited to continuing and completing activities pending for existing customers. - (81) Moreover, the Commission positively notes that in line with point 75 of the 2013 Banking Communication, the pricing policy of the Bad Bank will be designed to encourage customers to find more attractive alternative. - (82) The Commission considers that the distortions of competition stemming from the market presence of the Bad Bank during its orderly winding-down are limited. - (83) The Commission notes that to minimize the distortion of competition caused by the State aid, the Bridge Bank has been established for a limited for a period of two years9.
+However, the objective is to sell the assets as soon as possible, and therefore the Bridge Bank may exist for a shorter period than two years. - (84) New activities will be allowed for the Bridge Bank but only to maximise its NPV and thus reduce the resolution costs according to the exception laid down in point 67 of the 2013 Banking Communication.